Anubis-programmer/ANUVerzum/README.md

 <h3 id="avoiding-unnecessary-wrapper-elements">Avoiding unnecessary wrapper elements</h3>

-- It is useful when you have a list of properties you want to loop through and render them (i.e. not in a nested structure but rather one after the other) but you don't want an extra `div` element to be rendered.
+- It is useful when you have a list of properties you want to loop through and render them (i.e. not in a nested structure but rather one after the other) but you don't want an extra <code>&lt;div /&gt;</code> element to be rendered.
-- When wrapping a list of elements within `<Anu.Fragment />`, the System won't wrap it within an extra (and unnecessary) wrapper element (like a `div`).
+- When wrapping a list of elements within <code>&lt;Anu.Fragment /&gt;</code>, the System won't wrap it within an extra (and unnecessary) wrapper element, like a <code>&lt;div /&gt;</code>.

     ```javascript
     const ElemList = props => {